-Current Issues in Security
+CJS 380 - Current Issues in Security

 Students in this course will discuss topics related to personal, building, and corporate security.
 Security knowledge in the workplace is extremely valuable and this course will help students understand the foundations of security and how to defend and react against potential threats.
 This course will also review legal issues, identifying suspicious behavior, technology in security, personal and structural security, internal and external threats and other related topics.
-Prerequisite: CJ 255 or by permission of the instructor
+Prerequisite: CJS 251 or consent of the instructor